adlnet/xAPI-Spec/xAPI-Communication.md

 ##### Header Parameters
 Some header parameters used within xAPI data transfer are [standard HTTP headers](http://en.wikipedia.org/wiki/List_of_HTTP_header_fields).
 Others are specific to this specification.
-The following request headers are expected to be used by the Activity Provider in some or all of the types of request and situations described in this specification:
+The following request headers are expected to be used by the Learning Record Providers in some or all of the types of request and situations described in this specification:

 * Accept